lammps/lammps/doc/src/dump.rst

-Note that in the discussion which follows, for styles which can reference values from a compute or fix or custom atom property, like the *custom*\ , *cfg*\ , or *local* styles, the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
+Note that in the discussion which follows, for styles which can reference values from a compute or fix or custom atom property, like the *custom*\ , *cfg*\ , *local*, or *grid* styles, the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-If N = the number of columns in the array, then an asterisk with no numeric values means all column indices from 1 to N.
+If N = the number of columns in the array, then an asterisk with no numeric values means all column indices from 1 to N.  A leading asterisk means all indices from 1 to n (inclusive).
-A leading asterisk means all indices from 1 to n (inclusive).
 A trailing asterisk means all indices from n to N (inclusive).
 A middle asterisk means all indices from m to n (inclusive).

 Using a wildcard is the same as if the individual columns of the array had been listed one by one.
 E.g. these 2 dump commands are